 Beginning in July 2014 and continuing through February 2015, the Ann Arbor Film Festival Tour will visit galleries, art house theaters, universities, media arts centers and cinematheques throughout the world.
 Our tour offers several distinct programs of recent independent and experimental short films from the 52nd Ann Arbor Film Festival across all genres: experimental, documentary, animation, narrative and hybrids.

 The tour provides filmmakers the unique opportunity of having their work screened in front of audiences for whom, in some places, the tour venue is their only access to this form of film art.
 Each filmmaker participating in the AAFF Tour is also paid for each tour stop, thereby helping to directly support their filmmaking.

 The AAFF Tour offers a digital program (divided into two 90-minute parts) and a 16mm program.
-Click here to see the complete listing of programs from the 51st festival - the 52nd schedule will be coming soon!
+Click here to see the complete listing of programs from the 52nd festival.

 You can book the tour in separate program or together.
 To discuss tour programming at your venue, or if you have questions, please email Ellie White at firstname.lastname@example.org.

 To assist with promotion of your AAFF Tour program, we provide high-quality still images, a customized PDF for printing posters/flyers, a customized PDF program summary, festival graphics and copy.
 In addition, the AAFF promotes each tour stop on its website and monthly eNewsletter (12,000 active subscribers), and will conduct basic press outreach to each tour stops host city to help ensure media coverage.